Home Collections Best Mutual Funds for Lumpsum Investments in India

 Nippon India Small Cap Fund

-Nippon India Small Cap Fund invests in companies ranked beyond top 250 by market capitalisation.
+Nippon India Small Cap Fund invests in companies ranked beyond the top 250 by market capitalisation.
 It focuses on smaller companies with growth potential, typically experiencing higher volatility and liquidity constraints compared to larger caps.

 What Is a Lumpsum Investment?